Resources

 Situated in our community making space, Mary’s Workshop is a dedicated woodworking unit available to makers from a marginalised gender.

-Sylva Foundation provides the workspace for women, trans, and non-binary makers, equipped with workbenches, machine shop access, and a vibrant community of early-career and established furniture makers.
+Our resident makers are a welcoming, vibrant community of early-career and established furniture makers.
 We welcome all project proposals.
 The space can be shared between several makers or groups if feasible.

 Teaching Barn